SPS-DRVN/gcp-gis-streaming/readme.md

 ## Notebooks

 ### 1. movement_data_to_pubsub.ipynb
-This notebook is identical with with movement_data_to_pubsub.py.
+This notebook is identical with movement_data_to_pubsub.py.
 It defines migrating the user location data to google cloud pubsub.
-T
 Using python osnmx packages that lets you download geospatial data from OpenStreetMap.
 Defined destinations locations for major areas in greater toronto region

 For each user, the origin_node  and destination_node is calculated from osnmx packages, where we specify the user x and y coordinates which will return a tuple containing the distance between the coordinates and the nearest nodes.
 Calculated the shortest path between the origin_node and the destination_node and stored it in the route variable.

-By using publisher client from google cloud pub/sub defined project id and topic_name we fetched data from route variable and sent users latitude, longitude, and current time to google cloud pubsub for reference pub/sub-publishing.
+By using a publisher client from google cloud pub/sub defined project id and topic_name we fetched data from route variable and sent users latitude, longitude, and current time to google cloud pubsub for reference pub/sub-publishing.

 ### 2. movement_data_to_bigquery.ipynb
-This notebook uses the same way to simulate the geosptical data as the first one.
-The only different is that this notebook sends location data to bigquery directly with a sleep function.
+This notebook uses the same way to simulate the geospatial data as the first one.
+The only difference is that this notebook sends location data to bigquery directly with a sleep function.